MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest3.md

 # Quest 3 - The inner dev loop: Run your app in your dev environment

 Even when teams build a cloud-native application, the individual developers need their own development to code and test changes in isolation.
-The procedure of coding, testing, coding, testing (and so on) is often called the "inner dev loop" and will be repeated by a developer until a task is finalized, changes a submitted to the code repository to get shipped to end customers (which will be up to the "outer dev loop").
+The procedure of coding, testing, coding, testing (and so on) is often called the "inner dev loop" and will be repeated by a developer until a task is finalized and changes are submitted to the code repository to get shipped to end customers (which will be up to the "outer dev loop").

 In this quest, you will set up and test your own development environment for your own inner dev loop.
 You will start by setting a couple of environment parameters to connect to the (external) OData service, use [docker](https://www.docker.com/) to spin up a temporary database and then deploy the [CAP application](https://cap.cloud.sap/docs/about/).

 :construction: Update Versions? (npm)
   ![](2024-01-11-09-03-44.png)

-:construction: Update screenshots from Browser VS Code.

 ## Prepare your environment configuration